vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[10]text-tracks/page.md

 - Text tracks will not load until media can load (see [loading guide](docs/player/core-concepts/loading#loading-strategies)) and the `mode` is set to `showing` or `hidden`.
-- Only one track per [`kind`](https://developer.mozilla.org/en-US/docs/Web/API/TextTrack/kind) can have a [`mode`](https://developer.mozilla.org/en-US/docs/Web/API/TextTrack/mode) of `showing`.
-  Other tracks of the same kind that are specifically `showing` will have their mode set to `disabled` on change.
 - Text tracks will be cleared on source or provider change.

 ### Remove Tracks